ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/README.md

   <img src="../../Documentation/Images/component_knolling.jpeg" title="Open for full resolution" width="650"/>
 </p>

 (**NOTE**: The links provided only as examples and there is no affiliation with the suppliers.
-The reader is advised to look for cheaper alternatives if possible.
+The reader is advised to look for cheaper alternatives if possible, for example, ESP32s cost a few USD on aliexpress.
 The motor brackets are provided in the CQRobot motor package, thus they are not in the bill of materials.
-Please keep in mind that alternative motors, brackets or components might require different bolts or additional parts.
-For example, ESP32s cost a few USD on aliexpress)
+Please keep in mind that alternative motors, brackets or components might require different bolts or additional parts.)

 ## Assembly instructions
 This tutorial consists of 7 parts for constructing the robot platform with the hinge in the middle.
 It is necessary to be followed in the given order.
 After finishing the assembly, the robot is ready to be flashed with firmware!